 Off The Record is a lively and friendly place to work.
 We’re on the frontline of mental health services in Croydon and Sutton.
 If you choose to work with us; you’ll be joining a team that is at the heart of providing a dynamic local service for young people.

-We currently have a vacancy for an online counsellor within our service.
-The primary focus of the post will be to provide online counselling to clients using the SkyLine service.
-The role will also includes some administrative tasks, such as processing new clients coming into the service, as well as attending clinical supervision with the supervisor.
+The primary focus of the post will be to provide online counselling to clients using Off the Record’s online service.
+Your role will also include some administrative tasks, such as processing new clients coming into the service, as well as attending clinical supervision with the online Supervisor.

 - Hours of Work: 8 hours per week worked from home, with at least 50% of these hours being provided during evening or weekend hours